Family and Community Support Services

 Graham Windham’s Bridges to Health program is part of a state-wide network of programs that primarily serve children in foster care who are diagnosed with serious emotional disturbances, including mood disorders, anxiety, ADHD, phobias, and oppositional defiance.
 The program also serves children with development delays and chronic health problems.
 Parents of children in foster care from all over New York City can choose to enroll their child with Graham Windham’s B2H program,, and can select from a menu of 13 home-based services including: crisis avoidance and management training, educational support and advocacy, skill building, respite, and employment services, among others.
 Our program sends a trained staff member into the child’s home or school to deliver the services.
 Unlike many other services, B2H stays with the child through her childhood, providing support even after the child returns home or is adopted.
 As a result, our kids who have experienced terrible hardship early in life are more likely to be stable in a loving home and to do better in school.
 Graham Windham is the second largest provider in the state.
 For B2H referrals, please click here.

-The Manhattan-based community Mental Health Center provides quality mental health services to children and youth, and their caregivers.
-Our services address a range of mental-health related issues including behaviors that interfere with school success (inattention, hyperactivity, aggression, etc) as well as child and adolescent depression, anxiety and ADHD.
+Graham Windham Mental Health provides quality mental health services to children and youth, and their caregivers.
+Our services address a range of mental-health related issues including behaviors that interfere with school success (inattention, hyperactivity, aggression, etc.) as well as child and adolescent depression, anxiety and ADHD.
 In addition to addressing and resolving behavior, a primary goal of our licensed clinical staff is to help our children, youth and families address and heal the trauma associated with child and youth maltreatment including physical and sexual abuse.
+We have a community mental health center in Harlem, and have also opened a satellite mental health clinic at our Bronx office.
 For referrals to our mental health services program, please click here.

 The Safe Mothers, Safe Children Program